kubecost/docs/install-and-configure/advanced-configuration/gpu.md

 <snip>
 ```

-With NFD having successfully discovered NVIDIA PCI devices and applying a label, install DCGM Exporter using this label to attract Pods to GPU nodes.
-If following this process on GKE, additional values will be required to successfully run DCGM Exporter.
+With NFD having successfully discovered NVIDIA PCI devices and assigned the `feature.node.kubernetes.io/pci-10de.present="true"` label, install DCGM Exporter using this label to attract pods to GPU nodes.
+When following this process on GKE, additional values may be required to successfully run DCGM Exporter.
 See the [GKE section](#gke) for more details.

 <details>
 <summary>values-dcgm.yaml</summary>